 This post may include affiliate links.
 Thank you for your support.

-Classic chicken noodle soup meets Thai massaman chicken curry in this Thai Chicken Noodle Soup.
+Classic chicken noodle soup meets Thai massaman chicken curry in this Thai Chicken Noodle Soup recipe.
 Packed with flavor and made with the convenience of the slow cooker, this sweet and savory Thai noodle soup is good for the soul.

-Update: This post was originally published in February 2017.
-I made edits to the post below, including adding a step-by-step recipe video to show you exactly how easy this Thai noodle soup is to make.
+Update: This recipe was originally published in February 2017.
+I made edits to the article below, including adding a step-by-step recipe video to show you exactly how easy this Thai noodle soup is to make.

 About this chicken Thai noodle soup